-A 'Union Board' was also established to integrate both organisations, as far as practicable and appropriate, in order to maximise use of combined resources and focus - the focus being to improve the health, care and wellbeing, of the local population of North East Lincolnshire.
-Additionally, a Section 75 Agreement is in place which allows the council and NELCCG to jointly commission social care and public health services.
+A Section 75 Agreement is in place which allows the council and NELCCG to jointly commission social care and public health services.
 Further information relating to the financial relationship with NELCCG is provided in Note 44 Long Term Contracts.

 The council also has a pooled budget arrangement with NELCCG in relation to the Better Care Fund.
 Further information relating to the Better Care Fund is detailed in Note 29 Pooled Budgets.